Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to score more than 55.5 points in four of eight games this season.
+- Tulsa has combined with its opponents to score more than 55.5 points in four of eight games this season.

-- Saturday's total is 4.4 points higher than the combined 51.1 PPG average of the two teams.
+- The two teams combine to average 51.1 points per game, 4.4 less than the over/under in this contest.

-- The 68.5 points per game these two squads have surrendered to opponents this season are 13.0 more than the 55.5 total in this contest.
+- This contest's total is 13.0 points lower than the 68.5 these two squads combine to give up per game in 2021.

-- The average total in Golden Hurricane games this season is 56.0, 0.5 points more than Saturday's total of 55.5.
+- Golden Hurricane games this season feature an average total of 56.0 points, a number 0.5 points higher than Saturday's over/under.

 - In 2021, games involving the Green Wave have averaged a total of 63.7 points, 8.2 more than the set total in this contest.